-The entire Human Rights Programme, including all four outcomes and the Programme Secretariat, will be subject to public tender where one or a consortium of organisation(s) will be invited to submit proposals.
-Focus will be on ensuring overall management and coordination of the intervention areas, as well as providing specific technical assistance related to activities under each of the four outcome areas.
-This could, inter alia, include support to legal and institutional reform, prevention of violence, GBV, and torture, the enhancement of gender equality and SRHR, the protection of minorities as well as the improved protection of freedom of expression, and the strengthening of independent and diverse media.
+The entire human rights programme including all four outcomes and the Programme Secretariat will be subject to public tender where one or a consortium of Danish organisation(s) will be invited to submit proposals.
+Focus will be on ensuring overall management and coordination of the intervention areas, as well as providing specific technical assistance, as a strategic partner, related to activities under each of the four outcome areas.
+This could include inter alia support to legal and institutional reform, providing capacity to CSOs in monitoring and reporting on HR violations, supporting skills development in public debates, and support to preventive measure to address GBV, violence, and torture.